 The CCD and LCD controllers in the VPSS require additional control signals for certain modes of operation.
-Each of these signals has a separate enable bit in the PINMUX0 register that selects between the control signal function and other pin functions.
-Refer to the device-specific data manual to determine how pin multiplexing affects the VPFE.
+Each of these signals has a separate enable bit in the PINMUX0 register which selects between the control signal function and GPIO.
+These are summarized in Table 10.